 While it is not necessary to log into BrailleAudio before searching or browsing the catalog, doing so will cause download links to appear for matching titles.
 To log into BrailleAudio:

-- Find and press enter on the Member Login link in the navigation region, or the Login to Download Titles link near the top of the Browsing Titles page.
+- Find and activate the Member Login link in the navigation region, or the Login to Download Titles link near the top of the Browsing Titles and Search Catalog Results pages.

-- If your user id or password was typed incorrectly, an appropriate error message will be displayed.
+- If your user name or password was typed incorrectly, an appropriate error message will be displayed

-- Note that a Forgot Your Login Information link is available on the Member Login page.
-After presseng enter on that link, Type your user name or email address in the edit field, press enter, and check your email for further instructions.
+- A Forgot Your User Name or Password link is available on the Member Login page.
+After activating that link, Type your email address or user name in the edit field, press the Email User Name or Password button, and check your email for further instructions

 Searching the Catalog

-- A search edit field into which words or phrases can be typed is present on the Home page as well as on the Search the Catalog page.
-Find and press enter on the Home or Search the Catalog link.
+- A search edit field into which words or phrases can be typed is present on the Home and Search the Catalog pages

-- The resulting Catalog Search Results page will contain the titles that matched what was typed into the search field in the previous step.
-If no matching titles were found, an appropriate error message will be displayed.
+- The Catalog Search Results page contains the titles that matched what was typed into the search edit field in the previous step.
+If no matching titles were found, an appropriate error message is displayed.

 Browsing the Catalog

-- The resulting Browse the Catalog page contains the following 12 links under a level 1 heading:
+- The Browse the Catalog page contains the following links under a level 1 heading:

-Pressing enter on the Browse Authors link results in a page containing a list of author's names along with the number of titles by each author.
-Press enter on an author's name link to bring up a page which displays all titles by that author.
+Activating the Browse Authors link displays a page containing a list of author's names together with the number of titles by each author.
+Activate an author's name link to display a page containing all titles by that author.

 Browse Media Formats

-Pressing enter on the Browse Media Formats link results in a page containing a list of media formats along with the number of titles in each media format.
-Press enter on a media format link to bring up a page which displays all titles in that media format.
+Activating the Browse Media Formats link displays a page containing a list of media formats together with the number of titles in each media format.
+Activate a media format link to display a page containing all titles in that media format.

-Pressing enter on the Browse Narrators link results in a page containing a list of narrator's names along with the number of titles read by each narrator.
-Press enter on a narrator's name link to bring up a page which displays all titles read by that narrator.
+Activating the Browse Narrators link displays a page containing a list of narrator's names together with the number of titles read by each narrator.
+Activate a narrator's name link to display a page containing all titles read by that narrator.

-Pressing enter on the Browse Series link results in a page containing a list of series along with the number of titles in each series.
-Press enter on a series link to bring up a page which displays all titles in that series.
+Activating the Browse Series link displays a page containing a list of series together with the number of titles in each series.
+Activate a series link to display a page containing all titles in that series.

 Browse Subject Categories

-Pressing enter on the Browse Subject Categories link results in a page containing a list of subject categories along with the number of titles in each subject category.
-Press enter on a subject category link to bring up a page which displays all titles in that subject category.
+Activating the Browse Subject Categories link displays a page containing a list of subject categories together with the number of titles in each subject category.
+Activate a subject category link to display a page containing all titles in that subject category.

 Browse Titles for Adults

-Pressing enter on the Browse Titles for Adults link results in a page containing all titles for adults.
+Activating the Browse Titles for Adults link displays a page containing all titles for adults.

 Browse Titles for Children

-Pressing enter on the Browse Titles for Children link results in a page containing all titles for children.
+Activating the Browse Titles for Children link displays a page containing all titles for children.

-Pressing enter on the Browse Non-fiction Titles link results in a page containing all non-fiction titles.
+Activating the Browse Non-fiction Books link displays a page containing all non-fiction books.

-Pressing enter on the Browse Fiction Titles link results in a page containing all fiction titles.
+Activating the Browse Fiction Books link displays a page containing all fiction books.

 Browse the Entire Catalog

-Pressing enter on the Browse the Entire Catalog link results in a page containing all titles in the catalog.
+Activating the Browse the Entire Catalog link displays a page containing all titles in the catalog.

-Whether the browse or search functionality was used to find titles, the format of the page which contains matchint titles is virtually identical.
+Whether the search or browse functionality was used to find titles, the format of the page which contains matching titles is virtually identical.
 Each title has its own heading meaning that they can be navigated by pressing h or shift-h.
 If you are logged into BrailleAudio, a download link for each title will be present on the page.
-For God Will Talk Through You by bruce Van Natta, the download link will appear as Download ADB327 God Will Talk through You (Audio DAISY Book).
-Simply find and press enter on the appropriate download link.
+For God Will Talk Through You by Bruce Van Natta, the download link will appear as Download ADB327 God Will Talk Through You (Audio DAISY Book).
+If you have previously downloaded a title, the link will begin with "Redownload."
+Simply find and activate the appropriate download or redownload link.

 At this point it might be helpful to understand how BrailleAudio names its downloadable files.
-All files available for download on BrailleAudio adhere to the following naming convention:
+All files available for download on BrailleAudio adhere to the following naming scheme: